douglasjleite/douglasjleite/README.md

 # Hi, I'm Douglas

-Currently working with React, Next.js and TypeScript,
+Building web applications with React and Next.js,
-while deepening my knowledge in C and low-level programming.
+while advancing into low-level programming with C.

 ---